 Kevin Hearne, the author of the Iron Druid Chronicles, writes his first book of the Star Wars franchise.
 His book, ‘Heir to the Jedi’ explores Luke Skywalker’s life in the aftermath of destroying the Empires dreaded ‘Death Star’.
 The book covers the time period between Episode IV: A New Hope and Episode V: The Empire Strikes Back.

-Star Wars Book Review Heir to the Jedi
+Star Wars: Heir to the Jedi Book Review

 As Luke has not yet fully mastered his Jedi powers, Luke struggles to come to terms with the loss of Obi Wan-Kenobi (aka Ben Kenobi), his trusted friend and mentor.
 Luke never had a chance to get to know Ben, before Ben met his demise at the hands of Darth Vader while aboard the Death Star.
 Luke has to find his own path without a usual Jedi Master to guide and to train him in the ‘Ways of the Force’.

 Luke knows the Force is real even if Han doesn’t yet believe in it.
-The story is narrated through Luke’s experiences and his exchanges with the books characters.
-Luke does not have many exchanges between Han and Chewbacca as they are off on their own adventures after losing all the money they got through gambling, which was a reward for returning Princess Leia to the Rebellion on Yavin 4.
+The story is narrated through Luke’s experiences and his exchanges with the characters of the book.
+Luke does not have many exchanges between Han and Chewbacca as they are off on their own adventures.
+That is after losing all the money they got through gambling, which was a reward for returning Princess Leia to the Rebellion on Yavin 4.

 Luke even tries the same Jedi mind trick as Ben did back on Tatooine, by waving his hand and bending his will upon others.
 Luke fails miserably to the amusement of his sidekick in this current adventure known as Nakari.

 A wealthy female pilot and well-trained sniper.
 After completing his opening mission, a debrief with Admiral Ackbar and Princess Leia; Leia asks a question where C3PO gives a comical response.
 Leia asks, “3PO….What’s more likely, reliable cash flow for the Alliance or Han behaving rationally?”.
-3PO responds, “While both have very little chance of occurring, Princess, reliable cash flow is is far more likely.”
+3PO responds, “While both have very little chance of occurring, Princess, reliable cash flow is far more likely.”
 This is typical of some of the Whitt you can expect from Star Wars characters, it is very good to see some of this humour being used.

 Luke has clearly inherited his father’s piloting skills and his reflexes, mainly because this is how Luke is clearly defying all the odds with sheer luck and skill as a pilot.
 Nakari promises Luke that when they have completed their mission, she will help Luke in finding someone who can teach Luke in being able to properly study the ‘Force’.
 Heir to the Jedi tries to fill in some the missing holes left behind, where ‘A New Hope’ ends and ‘The Empire Strikes Back’ begins.

-I enjoyed this book and the seeing things from Lukes eyes and experiences.
-Luke’s female companion on his mission and adventures, Nakari is wealthy but she is not one those spoilt children, but she is able to manipulate her father, or so she thinks.
-Luke is terrible flirt and Nakari knows it.
+I enjoyed this book and seeing things from Lukes eyes and experiences.
+Luke’s female companion on his mission and adventures, Nakari is wealthy but she is not one those spoilt children.
+Nakari is able to manipulate her father, or so she thinks.
+Luke is a terrible flirt and Nakari knows it.

 Nakari meets a grisly end and Luke is able to feel and sense her death.
-By this time, Luke has at least mastered some of this new powers, but he can’t fully control them.
+By this time, Luke has at least mastered some of these new powers, but he can’t fully control them.
 The book is well written and gives a different perspective of Luke Skywalker, of his life and character and how they seem to differ from the person we see in the movies.